 #1 Tracking data manually through spreadsheets

-The simplest way to start tracking contract KPIs and relevant data is to set up spreadsheets.
-But this can be a huge task in itself in the long run, as manually updating these sheets with data can get cumbersome and take away time from other productive tasks.
-However, it’s still a cost-effective way to begin tracking various legal metrics on a limited budget.
+The quickest way to start tracking contract KPIs and relevant data is to set up spreadsheets.
+Though this can be a huge task in itself, as manually updating these sheets with data can get cumbersome and take away time from other productive tasks, it’s still a cost-effective way to begin tracking various legal metrics in a limited budget.

 Also Download: SpotDraft’s Contract Tracking and Management Spreadsheet Template